eead-csic-compbio/scripting_linux_shell/session1.md

 Note how the path includes the 'blastenv' environment which we created to install blast within.
 Now, you are ready to use the blast program.
 For example, type:

     blastn -version

+### Summary

+- `sudo COMMAND` - to run some commands with special permissions (e.g. to install software)
+- `wget URL` - to download a file through HTTP
+- `apt` or `apt-get` - linux software manager (e.g. `apt-get install SOFTWARE` to install a specific program)
+- `git` - command-line software to manage GIT repositories (e.g. `git clone REPO_URL` to download a repository)
+- `chmod` - command to modify files permissions (e.g. `chmod u+x FILE` to make a file executable for the owner user)
+- `conda` - package and software manager (e.g. `conda activate` and `conda deactivate` to change environments, `conda install` to install packages)
+- `which` - to get the path of a command
+- a primer of Linux permissions is included in the section describing conda

 ## 1.3 Working with files